PSchaefer82/python-api-challenge/README.md

 Python script in Jupiter notebook file, .ipynb

-Visualizes live weather data from over 500 cities of varying distances from the equator.
+Visualizing live weather data from over 500 cities of varying distances from the equator.
 Data drawn from an API file.

-Scatter plots and line regressions of the relationship between weather variables and latitude.
+Scatter plots and line regressions to examine the relationship between weather variables and latitude.

 ## Getting Started
 1. Install Python on your computer